Learning Fourier series with parametrized quantum circuits: Barren plateaus

 In the right plot of Fig.~\ref{fig:barren}, the results for layered ans\"atze are depicted.
 A clear tendency, in agreement with the literature, can be found showing an exponential decay of the variance of the gradient when increasing the number of qubits (and decreasing the number of layers).
-However, this does not adequately explain the blue curve in Fig.~\ref{fig:loss_degree12_entgates}, because the architecture with $4$ qubits ($3$ layers) performs slightly better than the one with $3$ qubits ($4$ layers); the ansatz with $6$ qubits ($2$ layers) performs slightly better than the one with $2$ qubits ($6$ layers); and the ansatz with $12$ qubits ($1$ layer) performs slightly better than the one with $1$ qubit ($12$ layers).
+However, this does not adequately explain the blue curve in Fig.~\ref{fig:loss_degree12_entgates}, because the architecture with four qubits (three layers) performs slightly better than the one with three qubits (four layers); the ansatz with six qubits (two layers) performs slightly better than the one with two qubits (six layers); and the ansatz with $12$ qubits (one layer) performs slightly better than the one with one qubit ($12$ layers).

 This numerical analysis further supports our claim that the effect of barren plateaus is not sufficient to explain different learning capabilities of different ans\"atze for dQNNs and layered PQCs.